noseapp/noseapp/docs/case.rst

             self.USE_PROMPT = True

 Exception message format.
 You can change it.
-Use ScreenPlayCase.EXCEPTION_MESSAGE_FORMAT.
+Use ScreenPlayCase.ERROR_MESSAGE_TEMPLATE.
-This is default template.
+This is full template.

 ::